 To share a prayer need for yourself or someone you care about with our elders, pastors and prayer community, click the link below.

 Our pastoral team is made up of individuals in our community who are available to support others with meaningful care and prayer.
 If you would like someone to visit with you during a hospital stay or simply someone to come and pray with you in your home, please call George Stull, Care Pastor, at 615.662.6135 or email by clicking link below.

 Deaths / Funerals

 The loss of someone we love is always difficult.
-If there has been a death and you need a pastor to meet or pray with you, and/or officiate a service, please call us at 615.662.6135
+If there has been a death and you need a pastor to meet or pray with you, and/or officiate a service, please email the link below and/or call us at 615.662.6135

 Through support and healing groups people can share their experience discovering strength and hope as they become connected with others who share similar experiences.